sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – Allow Windows Update drivers.
 -   1 – Exclude Windows Update drivers.

+<a href="" id="update-fillemptycontenturls"></a>**Update/FillEmptyContentUrls**

+<p style="margin-left: 20px">Added in the January service release of Windows 10, version 1607.
+Allows Windows Update Agent to determine the download URL when it is missing from the metadata.
+This scenario will occur when intranet update service stores the metadata files but the download contents are stored in the ISV file cache (specified as the alternate download URL).

+> [!NOTE]
+> This setting should only be used when the intranet update service does not provide download Urls in the update metadata for files which are available on the alternate download server.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Disabled.
+-   1 – Enabled.

 <a href="" id="update-pausedeferrals"></a>**Update/PauseDeferrals**
 > [!NOTE]